janhancic/hancic.info/content/posts/lego-is-not-vegan.md

 > earlier answer given above)."

-This is verbatim the same response as from the Reddit thread and it confirms that, in fact, **LEGO exploits and abuses animals to produce their products**.
+This is verbatim the same response as from the Reddit thread and it confirms that, in fact, **LEGO exploits and kills animals to produce their products**.

 Given my love of LEGO this is absolutely disappointing and I now have a choice between sticking to my principles or continuing enjoying doing something I love.
 It's not a hard decision, of course.
 For